milasudril/snowflake-toolkit/README.md

 Documentation
 -------------
-The documentation can be found within the thesis "A software toolkit for generating ice and snow particle sharp data", availible from http://studentarbeten.chalmers.se/publication/234473-a-software-toolkit-for-generating-ice-and-snow-particle-sharp-data
+The documentation can be found within the thesis "A software toolkit for generating ice and snow particle sharp data", availible from http://studentarbeten.chalmers.se/publication/234473-a-software-toolkit-for-generating-ice-and-snow-particle-sharp-data.
+Additional documentation can be found on the GitHub wiki https://github.com/milasudril/snowflake-toolkit/wiki as well as in the changelog directory.

 Dependencies